-- Allow for the possibility of various local authorities banding together to bundle and implement projects, which might not be feasible strictly at the municipal level. - Standardize program contract templates, bidding documents, and evaluation criteria to enhance efficiency and contract for SSPPP in projects, as well as - Make it feasible for investors to conduct due diligence using the program's data and documentation, thus reducing the scope of diligence on individual projects.
+- Allow for the possibility of various local authorities banding together to bundle and implement projects, which might not be feasible strictly at the municipal level. - Standardize program contract templates, bidding documents, and evaluation criteria to enhance efficiency and consistency across project implementation in order to: - Help local authorities with limited PPP experience to design, tender, award, and contract for SSPPP projects, as well as - Make it feasible for investors to conduct due diligence using the program's data and documentation, thus reducing the scope of diligence on individual projects.

-STREAMLINE PROJECT PREPARATION AND PROCUREMENT
+> STREAMLINE PROJECT PREPARATION AND PROCUREMENT